-EAZ lift 45058 Elite Kit is made to enable a smooth ride while you hitch a trailer behind you.
-The bars in the gadget are interchangeable, which enables positive latching action and smooth conveyance.
+EAZ lift 45058 Elite Kit is made to enable a smooth ride while you hitch a trailer.
+The bars are interchangeable, which enables positive latching action and smooth conveyance.

-The kit includes a 1000 pound weight distribution hitch and swaying control.
-Also, it includes a 2-5/16 inch hitch ball.
+The kit includes a 1000 pound weight distribution hitch and swaying control, and a 2-5/16 inch hitch ball.
 The hitch ball and sway control are ready to use as they come pre-installed.

 The torque is also adjusted to the specification of the adjustable ball mount.
-The pre-installed materials also include U-bolts and a chain package.
-These are located on the spring bars.
+The pre-installed materials also include U-bolts and a chain package, which are located on the spring bars.

-This product can pull a maximum weight of 10,000 pounds.
-All of the hardware necessary for mounting is included in the kit.
-The entire kit includes the following accessories: spring bars, chains, hookup brackets, 2-5/16" hitch ball and ball mount, bolt package for adjustable hitches, clip, and shank hitch pin.
+This trailer hitch can pull a maximum weight of 10,000 pounds.
+All of the hardware necessary for mounting is included in the kit, which includes: spring bars, chains, hookup brackets, 2-5/16" hitch ball and ball mount, bolt package for adjustable hitches, clip, and shank hitch pin.